 The Albertina museum in the very centre of Vienna is not short of a picture or two (they have over a million items in their collection).
 In recent years, they’ve expanded their body of modern and contemporary art, most notably through the gift of a significant portion of the Essl collection and acquisition of the Jablonka collection.

 But where to show it all?

-As of 2020 (precise date TBA), the Albertina will open a second home in the country.
+In May 2020, the Albertina opened a second home in the country.
 Well, not exactly in the country (unless you’re thinking of Vienna as it looked in the early 19th century): the Albertina Modern occupies part of the Künstlerhaus building at the edge of Vienna’s old town.

 The new site gives the institution a dedicated space for exhibitions of modern era art, drawing on some 60,000 works from around 5,000 artists.
 The in-house collection includes the creative output of such renowned Austrians as Arnulf Rainer or Maria Lassnig, but also art by leading international artists, including Anselm Kiefer, Damien Hirst, Andy Warhol, and Cindy Sherman.

 So I’m expecting some pretty spectacular exhibitions to appear once the museum is up and running.